GoogleCloudPlatform/healthcare/deploy/README.md

 does not support natively, they can still use DPT to setup the foundational pieces such as data projects + centralized auditing, devops and monitoring.
-Resources within the project could then be managed through another process, such as direct use of Terraform or Deployment Manager.
+Resources within the project could then be managed through another process, such as direct use of Terraform.

 ## Use Cases